-Spain makes clear threat on Catalan rule
+Spain warns Catalonia on self-rule

 Article 155 of Spain's 1978 constitution allows Madrid to impose direct rule in a crisis but it has never been invoked in democratic Spain.

-It would be Spain's Senate - the upper house of parliament, controlled by Mr Rajoy's conservative Popular Party (PP) - that would launch the transfer of powers from Catalonia to Madrid.
+It would be Spain's Senate, controlled by Mr Rajoy's conservative Popular Party (PP), that would launch the transfer of powers from Catalonia to Madrid.

 It is thought this could range from taking control of regional police and finances to calling a snap election.

+If Mr Puigdemont called an election in the region himself, Madrid would not invoke Article 155, a journalist for Catalonia Radio Albert Calatrava said, citing Spanish government sources.

+But the foreign affairs chief for Catalonia's regional government, Raul Romeva, told Reuters news agency: "Elections are not on the table now."

-As tensions grew on Wednesday, there were sharp exchanges in the Spanish parliament, with the head of one left-wing Catalan party accusing the government of choosing humiliation, repression and fear over dialogue.
+The Spanish parliament has seen sharp exchanges, with the head of one left-wing Catalan party accusing the government of choosing humiliation, repression and fear over dialogue.

 At one point, politicians from radical left-wing Spanish party Podemos held up placards urging the release of the Catalan independence activists, calling them "political prisoners".

-Mr Sánchez and Mr Cuixart are being investigated over a protest on 20 September in which a crowd blocked Civil Guard officers inside a building in Barcelona, Catalonia's regional capital.
+Mr Sánchez and Mr Cuixart are being investigated over a protest on 20 September in which a crowd blocked Civil Guard officers inside a building in Barcelona.